celoyd/wheather/README.md

     pip install PIL numpy
     brew install imagemagick jpeg

+You may be able to get everything working with pypy instead of python by doing an s/numpy/numpypy/g, but at least with the versions I have, pypy's PIL's pixel access objects are so slow that it's a net speed loss.

 # 0.

 cd into the wheather directory.
-We're going to do this sloppy and scatter files er' which way.
+We're going to do this sloppy-style and scatter files every which way.

 # 1. Download some satellite images